 We are committed to the principle of equal opportunities and equal treatment for all employees, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.

-We always strive to pay employees equally for the same or equivalent work, regardless of their sex (or any other characteristic set out above).
+We pay employees equally for the same or equivalent work, regardless of their sex (or any other characteristic set out above).
 Below is a summary of the actions we have already taken to actively promote greater equality and diversity within our workforce:

 - We carry out pay audits at regular intervals;

 - We have in place a Remuneration Committee to control, monitor and authorise changes to pay structures